The Walls, Hadrian's and Antonine

 Antoninus Pius

-His wall across Britania was actually only a part of Hadrian's plan to stop the expansion of Roman sovereignty into new territory and, in some areas to actually pull back into more easily defended positions.
+Hadrian's wall across Britania was actually only a part of his plan to stop the expansion of Roman sovereignty into any new territory and, in some areas to actually pull back into more easily defended positions.

 In continental Europe, where wood was the available building material, he erected strong wooden defensive walls and garrisoned forts.
 In Britania, his wall and the forts, milecastles, and towers were built in stone, although piled turf was initially used in western areas for quicker construction -- later replaced with stone.